I recommend reading the What Causes the Aurora post first.

 Viewing Location

 Besides light pollution, you also want to consider how much of the sky you can see from your viewing location.
 A thick forest, or a deep valley isn’t ideal.
 From mid-latitude locations, it’s important to have a clear view of the northern horizon.
-Check the terrain on Google Earth, or use streetview to make sure no hills or mountains are blocking your view.
+Check a topographical map or Google Earth to make sure no hills or mountains are blocking your view.
 Sometimes it’s better to scout out a location during the day first, before returning at night.
 Some of the better locations include the southern shore of a large lake (such as Lake Superior), or the top of a hill or mountain.
 At higher latitudes, it’s less important to have a view of the horizon.
 The lights may start in the north, but then spread out all across the sky.
 Being in a scenic location with trees or mountains may enhance your view and lead to better pictures, even if they block a portion of the sky.

 GIF